Relationships, Sex and Health Education (RSHE) & Welbeing

 At Ark Castledown we are committed to ensuring all pupils leave us in Year 6 having experienced an enriched primary school experience.
 To help achieve this, each pupil is given a Primary Connections Passport.
 During the school year each class will take part in 6 essential experiences and collect a stamp for their passport.

 Children are offered the opportunity to take part in different extra-curricular clubs and activities.
 These are often oversubscribed and offer all children a wonderful opportunity to develop interests and skills.
-The school uses a range of external providers that bring expertise and specialisms to our extra-curricular activities.
+This clubs are all free and give our children the opportunity to learn something new.
+They are run by familiar adults with specialism and expertise.

 British values